Our Governance

 Simon Cartmell OBE

-Second Warden: Simon Cartmell OBE
+Second Warden: Simon Cartmell

 Following his education at Haberdashers’ Monmouth School and a degree in Medical Microbiology from the University of Manchester, Simon has spent over 40 years working in the life sciences and healthcare sector.
 He is a serial entrepreneur in early-stage healthcare ventures.
 His early career involved senior commercial leadership roles in blue-chip pharmaceutical and biotech companies.